symbol/symbol-docs/source/getting-started/setup-workstation.rst

 What is XEM and how to get it?
 ******************************

-The underlying cryptocurrency of the NEM network is called **XEM**.
-Every action on the NEM blockchain costs XEM, in order to provide an incentive for those who validate and secure the network.
+The underlying cryptocurrency of the ProximaX network is called **XEM**.
+Every action on the ProximaX blockchain costs XEM, in order to provide an incentive for those who validate and secure the network.

 Let’s use an account which already has XEM.
 We will need it to register the namespace and mosaic.